actinia-org/actinia-introduction/docs/index.md

 **Persistent and ephemeral databases**

-With **persistent storage** we consider data which are stored on disk without a scheduled deletion time while ephemeral storage keeps data only for a limited time (e.g., for 24 hs).
-In the Geo/EO context, persistent storage is used to provide for example the base cartography, i.e. elevation models, street networks, building footprints, etc. The **ephemeral storage** is moreover used for on demand computed results including user generated data and temporary data as occurring in processing chains.
+With **persistent storage** we consider a data storage which keeps data also in case of shutoff as well as keeping them without a scheduled deletion time.
+In the Geo/EO context, persistent storage is used to provide, e.g. the base cartography, i.e. elevation models, street networks, building footprints, etc.
+The **ephemeral storage** is used for on demand computed results including user generated data and temporary data as occurring in processing chains.
+In an ephemeral storage data are only kept for a limited period of time (e.g., for 24 hs).

+In the cloud computing context this is relevant as cost incurs when storing data.

 Accordingly, actinia offers two modes of operation: persistent and ephemeral processing.
-The **actinia server** is typically deployed on a server with access to a persistent GRASS GIS database (PDB) and optionally to one or more GRASS GIS user databases (UDB).
-The actinia server has access to compute nodes (**actinia nodes**; separate physically distinct machines) where the actual computations are performed.The actinia server acts as a load balancer, distributing jobs to actinia nodes.
+In particular, the **actinia server** is typically deployed on a server with access to a persistent GRASS GIS database (PDB) and optionally to one or more GRASS GIS user databases (UDB).

+The actinia server has access to compute nodes (**actinia nodes**; separate physically distinct machines) where the actual computations are performed.The actinia server acts as a **load balancer**, distributing jobs to actinia nodes.
 Results are either stored in GRASS UDBs in GRASS native format or directly exported to a different data format (see Fig. 1).

 <center>
 <a href="img/actinia_PDB_UDB.png"><img src="img/actinia_PDB_UDB.png" width="60%"></a><br>